Naica Mine

-The peak underground air temperature was 58° C (136° F) with 100% relative humidity, which rapidly exposed the visitors to hyperthermia hazard and caused breathing difficulties.
+The peak underground air temperature was 58°C (136°F) with 100% relative humidity, which rapidly exposed the visitors to hyperthermia hazard and caused breathing difficulties.
 Because of the heat, unprotected researchers could only stay up to 10 minutes inside the cave.
-Longer visits required the use of a special suit fitted with a cooling system (ice reserve in a backpack with cooled water recirculating in polymer tubes installed over all the body surface) and delivering fresh air for an easier breathing.
+Longer visits required the use of a special suit fitted with a cooling system (ice reserve in a backpack with cooled water recirculating in polymer tubes installed over all the body surface) and delivering fresh air for easier breathing.
 The visits were limited to about half an hour, the time needed to melt the ice reserves.

 Cave of the Crystals

-The Cave of Crystals is a cave approximately 1000 ft below the surface in the limestone host rock of the mine, about 109 m long, with a volume of 5000 to 6000 m3.
+The Cave of the Crystals is a cave approximately 1000 ft below the surface in the limestone host rock of the mine, about 109 m long, with a volume of 5000 to 6000 m3.
 The chamber contains giant selenite crystals, some of the largest natural crystals ever found.
 The largest is 11.40 m, with a volume of about 5 m3, and an estimated mass of 12 tonnes.

 The selenite crystals were formed by hydrothermal fluids heated by the magma chamber below.
 The cavern was discovered while the miners were drilling through a newly drained area.
 The caves are closed to the public, and remain closed after a worker tried to enter the cave to steal some of the selenite, only to suffocate and die in the cave's humid and inhospitable atmosphere.

 Reports in 2017 stated that scientists had found "long-dormant microbes" in the crystals and removed them for further research.
 The cave was closed in 2015 and some of the chambers were allowed to flood again to continue the process of crystal growth.
 If the mining company decides to open another entrance, researchers might again enter to continue their work, according to a February 2019 report.

 The Cave of Swords

 The Cave of Swords (Cueva de Espadas) is the second-largest chamber in the Naica Mine, at 104 m long, with a volume of 1400 m3.
-It also containing gypsum crystals but each "only" about a meter long, due to the fact that these crystals are younger and had been growing for much less time by the time they were discovered in 1910.
+It also contains gypsum crystals that are each about a meter long, due to the fact that these crystals are younger and had been growing for much less time by the time they were discovered in 1910.